Take a Journey through American History

 Native Americans started arriving in modern-day United States around 15,000 years ago.
 They arrived in multiple waves and settled in different areas of North America.
 Because of this, they developed their own distinct cultures and languages, although they also shared many aspects of their cultures.

 Christopher Columbus journeyed west from Europe in a bid to travel to India via a new route.
 He stumbled upon the American continent, a land mass which was previously unknown to the Europeans.
-With this discovery, European nations realized that they had a new land where they can expand their powers.
+This was an important point in American history as with this discovery, European nations realized that they had a new land where they can expand their powers.

 Different European nations such as the Spanish, French, Dutch and British began attempts to colonize the new continent.
 The Spanish were the first to begin colonization attempts while the British arrived later.